Electricity Laws and Incentives in Federal

 Joint Office of Energy and Transportation

-The U.S. Department of Transportation (DOT) and the U.S. Department of Energy (DOE) will establish a Joint Office of Energy and Transportation (Joint Office) to study, plan, coordinate, and implement joint issues, including:
+The U.S. Department of Transportation (DOT) and the U.S. Department of Energy (DOE) established a Joint Office of Energy and Transportation (Joint Office) to study, plan, coordinate, and implement joint issues, including:

-• Technical assistance related to the deployment, operation, and maintenance of electric vehicle supply equipment (EVSE) and hydrogen fueling infrastructure, vehicle-to-grid integration, and related programs and policies;
+• Technical assistance related to the deployment, operation, and maintenance of electric vehicle (EV) chargers and hydrogen fueling infrastructure, vehicle-to-grid integration, and related programs and policies;

-• Data sharing of installation, maintenance, and utilization to continue to inform the network build out of EVSE and hydrogen fueling infrastructure;
+• Data sharing of installation, maintenance, and utilization to continue to inform the network build out of EV chargers and hydrogen fueling infrastructure;

-• Performance of a national and regionalized study of EVSE and hydrogen fueling infrastructure needs and deployment factors, to support grants for community resilience and electric vehicle (EV) integration;
+• Performance of a national and regionalized study of EV chargers and hydrogen fueling infrastructure needs and deployment factors, to support grants for community resilience and EV integration;

 • Development and deployment of training and certification programs;